YuriMakaruk/redocly/Using Chaching/Customers/customers.md

 - Subscription(s)
 - Transactions history

-For details on the detailed customer profile, refer to the section Update customer info
+For details on the detailed customer profile, refer to the section [Update Customers](./update-customer.md).